wasmCloud/examples/echo/README.md

     Check out https://wasmcloud.dev/app-dev/create-provider for how to write your own:

-6. Link actor with capability using `wash`:
+6. Link the actor with capability using `wash`:

     ```bash
-    // Get actor and capability provider ids using:
+    // Get actor and capability provider IDs using:
     // ctl get inventory «HOST_ID»

     $ ctl get inventory NDGPVEOZKAYT6JRL2C4BDVSW3PBBOYTWRLC2QFCSLXWDX4KCIRHM6WCZ